celenityy/nextdns-settings/README.md

 # Additional recommendations

-* Use a privacy-respecting browser like [Firefox](https://www.mozilla.org/firefox/).
+* Use a privacy-respecting browser like [Firefox](https://www.mozilla.org/firefox/) with a user.js like [Arkenfox](https://github.com/arkenfox/user.js).

 * Make sure to configure NextDNS on **both** your OS and in your browser.
 This will allow you to take advantage of [Encrypted Client Hello](https://blog.cloudflare.com/announcing-encrypted-client-hello).